adhorn/aws-lambda-sam-application/README.md

 ```bash
 > sh scripts/login_first.sh {{User Pool ID}} {{User Pool Client ID}} {{Your Email}} {{Temp password that was sent to you}}
 ```
+## IMPORTANT

+Notice the example application uses a Custom Domain Name, so you will have to create a record in your DNS provider to point your domain name to the target API Gateway domain name.
+It looks something like that d-he43n343n2.execute-api.eu-west-1.amazonaws.com and you can get it from the console, logging to API Gateway and looking at the custom domain name created.
+You can of course test everything using the standard API gateway endpoint.

 ## Testing the application